 - SBA Economic Injury Assistance Disaster Loans are now available to businesses and nonprofits in Minnesota.
 These low-interest loans can be extended up to 30 years and have a maximum dollar amount of $2 million.
 There is a 14-minute informational video available as well.

 - Small Business Emergency Loan program from DEED is an interest-free loan can total from $2,500 to $35,000 and will be based on the firm's economic injury and financial need.
 The loan may also be partially forgivable.
-We've been told that the State still is finalizing the application, and it should be available on or before April 1.
-Also, WCI is working to become an approved lender while simultaneously identifying the best organizations in our service area for business owners to submit applications when the program is fully open.
-Contact Greg Wagner to get more information on who should receive your application.
-Importantly, these funds are restricted to businesses that were impacted by Executive Order 20-04 and 20-08 (mandated closures).
+WCI is now an approved lender as of April 3.
+Email any questions or inquiries to email@example.com Importantly, these funds are restricted to businesses that were impacted by Executive Order 20-04 and 20-08 (mandated closures).
 DEED is requiring that applicants apply for and be denied traditional lender financing.
 DEED also requires that a business apply for an Economic Injury Disaster loan through the SBA (see above).

 - MMCDC Small Business Emergency Loans are available to small businesses in west central Minnesota.
 Midwest Minnesota Community Development Corporation.
 Loans can total up to $50,000 and offer a 3.5% fixed interest rate (maximum of $25,000 if unsecured).
 The program offers a 12-month interest-only payment plan, as part of a 10-year amortization schedule.